nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is the `Academic Schedule Manager` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: UC01 - Add an assignment**

 **MSS**

-1. User requests to list persons
+1. User requests to add an assignment.
-2. AddressBook shows a list of persons
-3. User requests to delete a specific person in the list
-4. AddressBook deletes the person
+2. Academic Schedule Manager adds the assignment.
+3. Academic Schedule Manager shows a success message with details of the assignment added.

     Use case ends.

 **Extensions**

-* 2a.
-The list is empty.
+* 1a.
+The user didn't supply all required parameters.

+    * 1a1.
+Academic Schedule Manager shows an error message.

       Use case ends.

+* 1b.
+The given DEADLINE_OF_ASSIGNMENT parameter is in the wrong format.

+    * 1b1.
+Academic Schedule Manager shows an error message.

+      Use case ends.

+**Use case: UC02 - Delete an assignment**

+**MSS**

+1. User <ins>requests to list assignments and lessons (UC05)</ins>.
+3. User requests to delete a specific assignment in the list.
+4. Academic Schedule Manager deletes the assignment.

+    Use case ends.

+**Extensions**

 * 3a.
-The given index is invalid.
+The given index is invalid (index is referring to a lesson or index is out of range).

     * 3a1.
-AddressBook shows an error message.
+Academic Schedule Manager shows an error message.

       Use case resumes at step 2.

-*{More to be added}*

 ### Non-Functional Requirements